graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 Subscription support has been moved into the main project.
 If you have a need to reference `SubscriptionExecutionStrategy`, it now exists within the `GraphQL` nuget package.
 You will need to remove references to the `GraphQL.SystemReactive` nuget package.

+### 42. `SubscriptionExecutionResult` class removed

+The `SubscriptionExecutionResult.Streams` property has been moved to the `ExecutionResult` class.
+Please use the `ExecutionResult` class rather than the `SubscriptionExecutionResult` class.